phoenixshredds/phoenixshredds.github.io/_posts/2023-12-30-setting-up-my-blog.md

 I'll share more soon, but as of now I am working on the JS course at FCC, as well as a couple personal websites (one a portfolio site, and the other a Tecmo Superbowl records site).
 I also have come up with an idea for a browser RPG (which may or may not include fighting zombies).
 More soon!
 Over and out, Jeff.

 P.S.
 I had a whole kerfuffle getting github pages to work with this site for some reason.
 It worked beautifully locally.
 Anyway, problem solved.
 I think I messed with a directory and everything went out of wack.
+Having issues pushing these changes to the site, though.